 It was a lovely day in Boston – the perfect day to kill a dragon, but that would wait until later.
 For now, Constance was enjoying a leisurely walk hand in hand with her boyfriend.

 John looked amazing in his Ranger uniform, and that was the only thing spoiling this perfect day.
 What made him think joining them was a good idea?
-The war against King Phillip had ended last year in 1678 with the peace treaty, but who knew when fighting would start again?
+The situation with King Philip was getting tense and who knew when fighting would start?

 “You don’t have to do everything your father says,” she scolded.
 “You’re a grown man.
 You need to make your own decisions once in a while.”